Bhutan - Snowman Trek Part 3

 One of the two sacred lakes we passed on the way down.

-Om Tscho Lake - a place for pilgrimages for the Bhutanese buddhists.
+Om Tscho Lake - the destination for pilgrimages for the Bhutanese buddhists.

 The way home!